S2E/docs/src/Howtos/WritingPlugins.rst

 ==========================
-How to Write an S2E plugin
+How to write an S2E plugin
 ==========================

-In this tutorial, we show step-by-step how to write a complete plugin that uses most of the features of the S2E plugin infrastructure.
+In this tutorial, we show step-by-step how to write a complete plugin that uses most of the features of the S2E C++ plugin infrastructure.
 We take the example of a plugin that counts how many times a specific instruction has been executed.
 Users of that plugin can specify the instruction to watch in the S2E configuration file.
 We will also show how to build the plugin so that it can communicate with other plugins and expose reusable functionality.

+There is an equivalent tutorial for writing Python plugins, available `here <WritingPythonPlugins.rst>`_.

-Starting with an Empty Plugin
+Starting with an empty plugin
 =============================

 The first thing to do is to name the plugin and create boilerplate code.
 Let us name the plugin ``InstructionTracker``.